Maxilo92/File-compressor/README.md

 ## ToDo's
 - [x] Make it work
-- [ ] Refactor program in C (for more speed and maybe even realtime de- and encoding)
+- [ ] Build parts of the program in C (for more speed and maybe even realtime de- and encoding)